 Now is your chance to really get to know a piece of Oregon.
 Are you interested in ancient lava flows?
 Or maybe watching a play under the stars is more your thing.
 Then again, there definitely days’ worth of play around Oregon’s tallest peak.
 And if you want to ramble around a valley known for its food — without driving — you can do that too.

-Celebrate the arts at the Tony Award-winning Oregon Shakespeare Festival, which presents 11 plays – some by the Bard and others by contemporary playwrights – from March through October.
+Celebrate the arts at the Tony Award-winning Oregon Shakespeare Festival, which presents eight plays from April through December.
 Watch shows under starry skies at the festival’s open-air Allen Elizabethan Theatre, just steps away from Lithia Park.
 It’s the perfect excuse to get to know more of Ashland and the Rogue Valley.
 Spend your next days hiking part of the Pacific Crest Trail, riding mountain bike trails, dancing at a concert in Jacksonville or wine tasting in this very special AVA.
-The Rogue Valley is fun for families too, with ziplines, a mysterious vortex and more.
+The Rogue Valley is fun for families too, with zip lines, a mysterious vortex and more.
 Cap off the trip by indulging in a spa day and planning your return to the Rogue Valley for a winter getaway.

 Days of Play at Mt.
 Hood

 You don’t need a car to tour the Willamette Valley.
 Hop on a train in Portland and ride the rails to Salem, Albany and Eugene, with plenty of acclaimed restaurants and landmarks within walking distance of stations.
-Eugene’s walkable neighborhoods, robust bus service and bike-share program make it easy to explore the city’s breweries, wineries, eclectic shops and running history.
-From there, take an express bus to Oakridge for mountain biking and small-town charm.
+Eugene’s walkable neighborhoods, robust bus service and bike-share program make it easy to explore the city’s eclectic shops and running history, as well as the new South Willamette Valley Food Trail.
+From here, take an express bus to Oakridge for forested mountain biking.
 For wine lovers, there’s a car-free getaway to McMinnville in the heart of wine country, with connecting buses to the Oregon Coast.

 5 vacation days

 Road trip time!
 Leave your worries behind for a journey that’s long enough to make a dent in your bucket list.
-Go to all the waterfalls you want to see in Southern Oregon (and there are a lot).
+Go to all the waterfalls along the Rogue and Umpqua rivers (because there are a lot).
 Or maybe you’ll rent an RV to cruise a special part of the Oregon Coast.
 We dare you to play in every district of a massive national forest.
 Or finally venture to the Painted Hills and beyond, like you always wanted to do.